Whitesnake: Forevermore and The Purple Album (2010–2017)

 The band took a break from touring in 2010 to concentrate on writing a new album.
 They also signed a new recording contract with Frontiers Records.
 In June, Uriah Duffy and Chris Frazier left Whitesnake, with latter being replaced by former Billy Idol and Foreigner drummer Brian Tichy.
 Michael Devin, formerly of Lynch Mob, was revealed as the band's new bassist the following August.
-In September, Timothy Drury announced his departure to pursue a solo career.

-Forevermore, Whitesnake's eleventh studio album, was released on 25 March 2011 in Europe, followed by a North American release on 29 March.
-Once again produced by Coverdale, Aldrich and Michael McIntyre at Lake Tahoe, Forevermore reached number 33 on the UK Albums Chart, and number 49 on the Billboard 200.
-On the Independent Albums chart it peaked at number ten.
+In September, Timothy Drury announced his departure to pursue a solo career.Forevermore, Whitesnake's eleventh studio album, was released on 25 March 2011 in Europe, followed by a North American release on 29 March.
+Once again produced by Coverdale, Aldrich and Michael McIntyre at Lake Tahoe, Forevermore reached number 33 on the UK Albums Chart, and number 2 on the UK Rock & Metal Albums Chart.
+It reached number 49 on the Billboard 200, while on the Independent Albums chart it peaked at number ten.
 The record's highest chart position was in Sweden at number six.
 As of May 2015, Forevermore has sold 44,000 copies in the US.
 Thom Jurek of AllMusic gave the album a positive review, in which he proclaimed: "Forevermore, despite its tighter arrangements and more polished production is Whitesnake at its Brit hard rock best."

 A supporting tour kicked off in New York on 11 May 2011.
+Accompanying the band was keyboardist Brian Ruedy.
 After several dates in the US, the tour continued across Europe.
 During the band's performance at the Sweden Rock Festival, they were joined onstage by former guitarist Bernie Marsden.
 In October, Whitesnake played the Loud Park festival in Japan.
-On the tour, the band were accompanied by keyboardist Brian Ruedy.
-That year, Whitesnake also released a live recording of their 1990 Monster of Rock concert at Castle Donington.
+During the tour, the band sold charity scarves as a humanitarian response to the 2011 Tōhoku earthquake and tsunami.

-Whitesnake took another hiatus in 2012 to compile live recordings from the Forevermore tour, which were released the following year with Made in Japan and Made in Britain/The World Record.
+Whitesnake took another hiatus in 2012 to compile live recordings from the Forevermore tour, which were released the following year as Made in Japan and Made in Britain/The World Record.
 In January 2013, Brian Tichy announced his departure from Whitesnake, in order to concentrate on his other band S.U.N.
 He was replaced by Tommy Aldridge, who rejoined the band for a second time.
-That May, Whitesnake embarked on a UK co-headlining tour with Journey, followed by several dates in Europe.
+That May, Whitesnake initially toured in Japan, and then embarked on a UK co-headlining tour with Journey, followed by several dates in Europe.
 During the band's performance in Manchester, they were once again joined onstage by Bernie Marsden.
 In June, Whitesnake played several co-headlining dates with Def Leppard in Spain.
 Following a North American tour, Whitesnake played Brazil at the Monsters of Rock festival in October.
 In May 2014, Doug Aldrich announced his departure from the band.
 He later explained his decision to leave, citing a need for a more flexible schedule to work on other projects and spend more time with his son.
 Night Ranger guitarist Joel Hoekstra was announced as his replacement the following August.
-In November, Whitesnake released Live in '84 – Back To The Bone, a collection of live recordings from the Slide It In tour.